lickx/isthmus/README.md

 Isthmus only works with the isthmus specific opensim runtime and needs Mono 5.11 or better:
 https://github.com/lickx/opensim/tree/isthmus-koda (stable)
 https://github.com/lickx/opensim/tree/isthmus (experimental)
+Alternatively, you can use your own opensim runtime, after applying the patches in doc/opensim-patches

 ## Features
   * Easily upgrade all sims at once